NativeScript/nativescript-angular-guide/src/chapters/chapter1.md

 The NativeScript CLI is built on Node.js, and as such you need to have Node.js installed to use NativeScript.

 You can check whether you have Node.js setup by opening a terminal or command prompt on your development machine and executing `node --version`.
-If you get an error, head to the https://nodejs.org/ and download and install the latest “LTS” distribution for your development machine.
+If you get an error, head to the https://nodejs.org/ and download and install the latest “LTS” (long-term support) distribution for your development machine.

 > **TIP**: The NativeScript CLI supports a wide variety of Node.js versions, so if you already have Node.js installed you should be good to go.
 If, by chance, you’re running an unsupported version, the `tns doctor` command we’ll run momentarily will flag the problem so you can upgrade.